CSUN Management Department: One Vision/Three Passions

 The Management program prepares students for responsible positions in a wide variety of fields and organizations.
 These include:

-- Management in many settings, including manufacturing, operations, projects, R&D, services, retail, private sector, public sector and not-for-profits.
+- Manufacturing, operations, projects, R&D, services, retail, private sector, public sector and nonprofits.

 - Human resource management.